-The ISO standard is currently at the Draft International Standard (DIS) stage.
-This means that a revised draft standard is available to ISO members for public consultation and vote until 3 July 2017.
+The ISO standard is currently at the Final Draft International Standard (FDIS) stage.
 The publication of the revised standard is expected by June 2018.

 More information on this process can be seen in the timeline below.
 Learn more about the process of standard development.

 |Committee stage (CD)||December 2016|

 |Enquiry stage (DIS)||July 2017|

 |Expected publication||June 2018|

 The major proposed changes to the standard include modifications to its structure as well as clarifying key concepts such as:

 More information about the changes can be found in the news area.